-Fellowship in Pathology and Laboratory Medicine at Lenox Hill Hospital
+Fellowship in Surgical Pathology at Lenox Hill Hospital

 The Department of Pathology and Laboratory Medicine at Lenox Hill Hospital offers a one-year Accreditation Council for Graduate Medical Education (ACGME)-accredited fellowship program in general surgical pathology with rotations through several subspecialties, including breast, hematopathology, neuropathology, thoracic, genitourinary, gynecologic, gastrointestinal, cytopathology, and head and neck pathology.
 Three two-week rotations on frozen section are offered during the year and a one-month elective rotation is also offered to the fellow, with approval by the program director.
 The department analyzes more than 24,000 surgical specimens annually with more than 1,800 frozen sections annually.

 The fellow will be responsible for complete work-up of surgical, frozen section and consultation cases, resident teaching, gross room supervision, participation in quality assurance and execution of a research project culminating in submission of a manuscript for publication in a peer reviewed journal.
 Support is provided for presentation of research projects at national meetings.
 The fellows are expected to present at intradepartmental and interdepartmental conferences, resident lectures and journal clubs.

 Lenox Hill Hospital is a 652-bed acute care facility located on the Upper East Side of Manhattan.
 The Department of Pathology is affiliated with Northwell Health and Hofstra University, where residents rotate in autopsy, pediatric, and selected clinical pathology rotations.
 The Manhattan Eye, Ear & Throat Hospital, an internationally recognized hospital specializing in ophthalmologic, otolaryngologic and plastic surgery, is an integral part of the Lenox Hill hospital campus.